 Reach your ambition of a career in audiology at Southampton.
-We are the UK’s leading university for Audiology studies and ranked in the top 5 in the UK for Audiology in the 2016 Complete University Guide.
+We are the UK’s leading university for Audiology studies and ranked in the top 5 in the UK for Aural & Oral Sciences in the 2016 Complete University Guide.
 Our aim is to develop the future leaders of the profession.
 You will be involved in ground-breaking audiology research as it develops.

 You will be trained by award-winning lecturers and researchers at our world renowned Institute of Sound and Vibration Research (ISVR).
 As an institution in the top one per-cent of world universities (QS2015), you will benefit from our world-class facilities, including an in-house Audiology Centre, Auditory Implant Service and open-access Audiology Skills Laboratory.

 We offer a unique Audiology education, with the option to take a BSc or an integrated MSci degree.
 We provide a highly practical learning environment to help you on your career path.
 During your audiology degree, you will undertake over 40 weeks of guaranteed clinical placements.
 You will also undertake practical sessions throughout the first two years, problem-based learning and an individual research project.